- 36 min ago Sun Transit In Sagittarius On 16 December 2021: Effects On Zodiac Signs And Remedies

-Basant Panchami is observed on the fifth day of the fortnight during the dark phase of the moon in the month of Magh.
-Vasant Panchami or Basant Panchami presents the glory and splendour of spring.
+Basant Panchami is observed on the fifth day in the month of Magh (a month according to the Hindu Calendar).
+It presents the glory and splendour of the spring season.
 This day marks the end of the winters and the beginning of the spring season in India.
+This year the festival will be celebrated on 16 February 2021.

 While the day holds an important place as per Hindu Panchang, Goddess Saraswati is offered prayers on this day.
 Basant Panchami is also celebrated as Saraswati Puja in many regions of India.
-While it is a festival of seasonal importance and social significance, the religious worship and its festivities have an underlying spiritual essence.
+While it is a festival of seasonal importance and social significance, the festival has great religious importance.

 Basant Panchami This Year